Quick Facts: Earning an Ed.D. in Alabama

 - AASB Annual Convention and Delegate Assembly: AASB’s flagship event attracts nearly 500 school board members and education leaders from across the state.
 AASB also runs a Summer Conference that welcomes superintendents.

-- Aspiring Administrators Conference: Led by faculty and staff from the University of Alabama and Auburn University, this one-day conference usually occurs in January.
+- Aspiring School Leaders Academy: Led by faculty and staff from the University of Alabama and Auburn University, this one-day conference usually occurs in January.

 - CLAS & Affiliate Events: CLAS maintains a useful list of events for K-12 administrators in Alabama, including its own offerings (e.g. CLAS Law Conference) and events held by all of its affiliates.